j-holub/Node-MPV/readme.md

 * **getProperty** (property, id)

   Gets the information about the specified `property`.
 The answers comes in form of an emitted *getrequest* event containing the specified `id`.
-This unfortunate, but to JavaScript's single threaded and event driven nature, it was the only way I found.
+This unfortunate, but to JavaScript's single threaded and event driven nature, it was the only way I found

 * **addProperty** (property, value)

   Increased the `property` by the specified `value`.
 Needless to say this can only be used on numerical properties.
-Negative values are possible.
+Negative values are possible

+* **multiplyProperty** (property, value)

+  Multiply the specified `property` by `value`

 * **cycleProperty** (property)